-Sons of God: according to the Quran 34:41, it is the jinns who are worshipped as gods, and according to Quran 37:158 the polytheists make the jinns lineage with God.
+Sons of God: according to the Al-Quran 34:41, it is the jinns who are worshipped as gods, and according to Q37:158 the polytheists concoct the jinns lineage with God.

 The wife of Lot is mentioned at least six times in the Quran as one of those punished.

-It seems that humans have repeatedly erred, with various civilisations having indulged in cross-breeding.
-Hence, it is not surprising that we come across verses in Leviticus 18-20 specifically forbidding cross-breeding and other harmful practices.
+It seems that humans have repeatedly erred, with various civilisations having indulged in various forbidden acts.
+Hence, it is not surprising that Leviticus 18-20 specifically forbids cross-breeding and other harmful practices.

 Mighty giants, hybrid monsters and strange creatures are the characters that dwell in these incredulous stories.
 Were these imaginary creatures in the minds of story-tellers or were these real-life creatures that roamed the earth and inspired stories that have endured through millennia and are still part of the pantheon of polytheists?